Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 Potentially.

 If the sale price + the insurance payout doesn’t cover your outstanding mortgage, that’s called negative equity.
-You’ll need your lender’s permission to sell — and in some cases, they may write off the shortfall, or allow you to pay it over time.
+You’ll need your lender’s permission to sell.
+In some cases, they may write off the shortfall, or allow you to pay it over time.

 At Property Rescue, we can help negotiate with your lender to make this process as smooth as possible.